 The only words I know are “more, more and more”

-Andrea Lockwood’s piece ‘Piano Burning’ (1968) was an attempt to “record fire” [Lockwood, Pink Noises].
+Andrea Lockwood’s piece ‘Piano Burning’ (1968) was an attempt to “record fire” (Rodgers, 2010).
 She put a microphone inside the piano and recorded for as long as possible, as long as the microphone lasted.
 She then wrote a fluxus score for it in which the instructions were to “put a little lighter fluid down in one corner of the piano, and set it alight, and let it go.”

 Set upright piano (not a grand) in an open space with the lid closed.